 If you see any of these signs, you may be dealing with a life-threatening emergency.
-Call 911 while you begin cooling the victim.
+Call 911 while you begin cooling the person.

-Cool the victim rapidly using whatever methods you can.
-For example, immerse the victim in a tub of cool water; place the person in a cool shower; spray the victim with cool water from a garden hose; sponge the person with cool water; or if the humidity is low, wrap the victim in a cool, wet sheet and fan him or her vigorously.
+Cool him/her rapidly using whatever methods you can.
+For example, immerse the person in a tub of cool water; place the person in a cool shower; spray him/her with cool water from a garden hose; sponge the person with cool water; or if the humidity is low, wrap him/her in a cool, wet sheet and fan him/her vigorously.

 Monitor body temperature, and continue cooling efforts until the body temperature drops to 101-102° F.

-Sometimes a victim's muscles will begin to twitch uncontrollably as a result of heat stroke.
-If this happens, keep the victim from injuring himself, but do not place any object in the mouth and do not give fluids.
-If there is vomiting, make sure the airway remains open by turning the victim on his or her side.
+Sometimes a person's muscles will begin to twitch uncontrollably as a result of heat stroke.
+If this happens, prevent self-injury but do not place any object in the mouth and do not give fluids.
+If there is vomiting, make sure the airway remains open by turning the person on his/her side.

 Heat cramps usually affect people who sweat a lot during strenuous activity.
 This sweating depletes the body's salt and moisture.
 The low salt level in the muscles may be the cause of heat cramps.
 Heat cramps may also be a symptom of heat exhaustion.

 Heat cramps are muscle pains or spasms—usually in the abdomen, arms, or legs—that may occur in association with strenuous activity.
 If you have heart problems or are on a low-sodium diet, get medical attention for heat cramps.